 Major Employers in Surrey

 The health and education sectors are the main sources of employment.
-And top employers include:
+Some of the top employers include:

 Career Pathways in Surrey

-You can browse for jobs in Surrey here.
-You can also use a recruitment agency to find work.
+You can contact a recruitment agency when you arrive in Canada to help you with your job search.
 The top recruiters in Vancouver are Recruiting in Motion, iLink Global, Robert Half, and Randstad Canada.

 For information, tools, free webinars, and more visit our Finding a Job in Canada resource page.
 Get the help you need to achieve your career goals in Canada!